-In my extensive experience of working with children of different ages & in different settings I’ve found they often have little difficulty in connecting with Jesus; seeing, hearing, sensing him.
-However they do need our encouragement & validation as they journey into adventures with him.
+In my extensive experience of working with children of different ages and in different settings I've found they often have little difficulty in connecting with Jesus; seeing, hearing, sensing him.
+However they do need our encouragement and validation as they journey into adventures with him.

 Jesus was very clear about the high value he had for children and for being childlike:

 About that time the disciples came to Jesus and asked, “Who is greatest in the Kingdom of Heaven?”

 Jesus called a little child to him and put the child among them.
 Then he said, “I tell you the truth, unless you turn from your sins and become like little children, you will never get into the Kingdom of Heaven.
 So anyone who becomes as humble as this little child is the greatest in the Kingdom of Heaven."
 Matthew 18:2-4 (New Living Translation, The Bible)